reasonml-community/bs-socket.io/README.md

 let io = MyServer.create();
 ```

-See `example/` folder for more.

-The API reflects socket.io's API.
-Generally, e.g. JavaScript's `socket.emit("bla", 10)` becomes `Server.emit(socket, "bla", 10)` in Reason.

-To create a server/client/namespace, use `Server.Make`, `Client.Make` and `Namespace.Make` respectively.
-These functors take a module that contains 2 things: a type called `clientToServer` and a type called `serverToClient`, which define the type of the message that the client will send to the server and vice versa.
 A common pattern is to use the same message type for `clientToServer` and `serverToClient` in the following way:

 ```reason
 module Messages = {